-When the abstract operation OrdinaryConstruct is called with $Object\ F$ and $List\ argumentsList$ the following steps are taken:
+When the abstract operation OrdinaryConstruct is called with Object F and List argumentsList the following steps are taken:

-- 1. Let creator be the result of Get(F, @ @ create). - 2.
-ReturnIfAbrupt(creator). - 3.
-If creator is not undefined, then - a.
-If IsCallable(creator) is false, then throw a TypeError exception. - b.
-Let obj be the result of calling the [[Call]] internal method of creator with arguments F and an empty List. - 4.
-Else creator is undefined so fall back to object creation defaults - a.
+- 1. Let creator be the result of Get(F, @@create). - ReturnIfAbrupt(creator).
+2. - 3.
+If creator is not undefined, then - If IsCallable(creator) is false, then throw a TypeError exception. a. - b.
+Let obj be the result of calling the [[Call]] internal method of creator with arguments F and an empty List. - Else creator is undefined so fall back to object creation defaults 4. - a.
 Let obj be the result of calling OrdinaryCreateFromConstructor(F, "%ObjectPrototype%"). - 5.
-ReturnIfAbrupt(obi). - 6.
-Let result be the result of calling the [[Call]] internal method of F, providing obj and argumentsList as the arguments. - 7.
-ReturnIfAbrupt(result). - 8.
-If Type(result) is Object then return result. - 9.
-Return obj.
+ReturnIfAbrupt(obj). - If Type(obj) is not Object, then throw a TypeError exception.
+6. - Let result be the result of calling the [[Call]] internal method of F, providing obj and argumentsList as the arguments.
+7.